tukasz/direct-merge-action/README.md

 ## Usage

-Action expects up to 6 arguments:
+Action expects up to 6 parameters:
 * `GITHUB_TOKEN` - standard token taken from: `secrets.GITHUB_TOKEN` - required
 * `source-branch` - branch to merge from - required
 * `target-branch` - branch to merge to - required